-Zhuo, A, Labbate, M, Norris, JM, Gilbert, GL, Ward, MP, Bajorek, BV, Degeling, C, Rowbotham, SJ, Dawson, A, Ky-Anh, N, Hill-Cawthorne, GA, Sorrell, TC, Govendir, M, Kesson, AM, Iredell, JR & Dominey-Howes, D 2018, 'Opportunities and challenges to improving antibiotic prescribing practices through a One Health approach: results of a comparative survey of doctors, dentists and veterinarians in Australia', BMJ OPEN, vol. 8, no. 3.View/Download from: UTS OPUS or Publisher's site
+Zhuo, A, Labbate, M, Norris, JM, Gilbert, GL, Ward, MP, Bajorek, BV, Degeling, C, Rowbotham, SJ, Dawson, A, Ky-Anh, N, Hill-Cawthorne, GA, Sorrell, TC, Govendir, M, Kesson, AM, Iredell, JR & Dominey-Howes, D 2018, 'Opportunities and challenges to improving antibiotic prescribing practices through a One Health approach: results of a comparative survey of doctors, dentists and veterinarians in Australia', BMJ OPEN, vol. 8, no. 3.View/Download from: Publisher's site